-Relative DE corrections can be applied to all archived WWLLN data recorded since Apr.
-2009.
-Hutchins et al. [2012a; their Figures 14, 15, and 16] compared the raw vs. relative DE corrected WWLLN global stroke density for 2011, and they found that the region most affected by applying relative DE corrections is central Africa due to sparse WWLLN coverage.
-In parts of central Africa, the stroke density increases by 1 to 10 strokes/km2/year after applying the relative DE corrections.
-Figures S1 and S2 in the Supporting Information are DE and non-DE corrected WWLLN lightning density maps for locations and times coincident with SSMIS and TMI for the combined summers of 2009-11.
+Relative DE corrections can be applied to all archived WWLLN data recorded since April 2009.
+Hutchins et al. [2012a, Figures 14-16] compared the raw versus relative DE-corrected WWLLN global stroke density for 2011, and they found that the region most affected by applying relative DE corrections is central Africa due to sparse WWLLN coverage.
+In parts of central Africa, the stroke density increases by 1 to 10 strokes/km2/yr after applying the relative DE corrections.
+Figures S1 and S2 in the supporting information are DE and non-DE-corrected WWLLN lightning density maps for locations and times coincident with SSMIS and TMI for the combined summers of 2009-2011.
 In Figures S1 and S2, we also find that the region with some of the greatest DE corrections is central Africa.
 As explained in Hutchins et al. [2012b], Africa has a lower DE because of the small number of stations on the continent.
 More distant stations only detect stronger strokes because of the stronger attenuation of VLF propagation over land compared with over water.
-Figure S3 and S4 in the Supporting Information show that the lightning/Tb scatter plots of non-DE corrected data and DE corrected data are similar (see Section 3 for details).
+Figures S3 and S4 in the supporting information show that the lightning/Tb scatterplots of non-DE-corrected data and DE-corrected data are similar (see section 3 for details).

 It is important to note that relative DE corrections only provide a multiplier (>1) to existing detected lightning rates.
 If WWLLN detects no lightning, then the relative DE corrections have no effect: no strokes are counted.
-This means that the calculations of the probability of at least one WWLLN lightning stroke (as in Figures 7 - 12) are independent of DE corrections.
+This means that the calculations of the probability of at least one WWLLN lightning stroke are independent of DE corrections.
 Thus, our global comparison of WWLLN to radiometer data for the broad tropics is mostly insensitive to applying relative DE corrections.
-Finally, we note that our results using WWLLN data from 2009-2011 are generally representative of the network as of 2016, because there have been no major upgrades, other than a steady increase in detection efficiency by 50% or more since 2009 [Holzworth et al., 2015].
+Finally, we note that our results using WWLLN data from 2009 to 2011 are generally representative of the network as of 2016, because there have been no major upgrades, other than a steady increase in detection efficiency by 50% or more since 2009 [Holzworth et al., 2015].